 - 1. A copy of the client's current PBSP must be available in the client's home for employees to access. - 2.
 The residential provider must send a copy of the client's PBSP to the employment or day program provider if the client is receiving these services.
-The employment/day program provider must implement the PBSP as written if appropriate to the employment/day program setting and communicate with the residential provider regarding any proposed modifications for use in the employment/day program setting. - 3.
-Similarly, if the employment/day program develops a FA and a PBSP for a client, the employment/day program provider should consult with the residential provider.
-The employment/day program provider must send the final FA and PBSP to the DDA CRM and the client's residential provider.
+The employment or day program provider must implement the PBSP as written if appropriate to the employment or day program setting and communicate with the residential provider regarding any proposed modifications for use in the employment or day program setting. - 3.
+If the employment or day program develops a Functional Assessment and a PBSP for a client, the employment or day program provider must consult with the residential provider.
+The employment or day program provider must send the final FA and PBSP to the DDA CRM and the client's residential provider.